AdirShML/CPUusage/README.md

-clone repo to your device, and run: uvicorn backend.routes:app --reload to run the server --> by default Port is 8000 for the FE just -->   run npm run div
+clone repo to your device, and run: uvicorn backend.routes:app --reload to run the server --> by default Port is 8000 for the FE just run-->   npm run dev

 a Full Stack web based app, to visualize an AWS instance CPU usage over time.